 Hello!!
 I'm Woytgirl!!

-I wanted to write this for all those people who have puppies that are hunting dogs, because I recently got one and I know how hard it can be.
-I have included tips that I have found really useful with my puppy, Blissa.
+I wanted to write this for all those people who have puppies that are hunting dogs because I recently got one and I know how hard it can be.
+I have included tips that I have found really useful with my puppy.
 This is not just for hunting puppies, though.
 I have some tips for all puppies, like how to stop them chewing on furniture, how to train them to heel, e.t.c.

 WARNING: do NOT get a puppy, (much less a hunting puppy) if you can not provide everything it needs.
 Puppies need not only basic needs (food, water) but also they need space.
 They do not necessarily need a big yard, but they DO need a place to run and play.
 If you have a small yard, you can walk them extra to make up for the small space.
 Puppies also need a caring, LOVING owner who is very patient.
 You can not ever yell at a puppy, because they will not understand and you can scare them.
 I only yell at mine when she does something serious, like chewing on electrical cords.
 Rather, talk in a stern voice if they are naughty.

-Use a hermes springer choke collar to control puppies during walks, or if its a young puppy, use a harness.
+Use a Hermes springer choke collar to control puppies during walks, or if it's a young puppy, use a harness.
 The collar just puts pressure on their neck.
 I like it because she has chewed through about 5 harnesses since we forget to take them off her.
-This collar we only use when we are with her, since the trainer said it can get stuck on other objects like their crate, and choke them.
+This collar we only use when we are with her since the trainer said it can get stuck on other objects like their crate, and choke them.
 A trainer recommended it to us.
 All you have to do is pull on it, if they walk ahead of you or pull, and say "heel".
 Try doing this somewhere where there are no distractions.
 Blissa still pulls if she sees a squirrel, a person, or another dog.
-If you walk them like that, heeling with a collar or harness, it excersizes their mind, and tires them out.
-If you let them zigzag across the sidewalks, let them pull, or let them walk ahead and do whatever they want, it doesn't tire them out since their is no mental stimulation.
+If you walk them like that, heeling with a collar or harness, it exercises their mind and tires them out.
+If you let them zigzag across the sidewalks, let them pull, or let them walk ahead and do whatever they want, it doesn't tire them out since there is no mental stimulation.
 That's what the trainer said.
 This works to tire out Blissa b4 naps all the time.

 If they whine, do not ever, EVER go over and pet them to stop the whining.
 It only makes it worse!!
 That's what we did and it has been terrible!!
 The noise is like...